klux21/science_stuff/README.txt

 - E=mc² should only be used as a rough estimate within nuclear physics.
   There exist empirical data of nuclear processes where the released energy exceeds E=mc².
-- There exists an elongation of all 2 way distance in a moving frame for a stationary observer with the length relation l=γl'.
+- In case of length measurement with light there exists a streching of all 2 way distances in a moving frame for a stationary observer whereby the length relation is l=γl'.
+  However, that doesn't contradicts the Lorentz contraction, that requires positions to be measured at the same time for determining a length.
 - Photons do not change their energy, wavelength or frequency in the gravitational field.
 - The measured differences of the frequency of photons in the gravitational